 As a community bank serving our sixth generation of customers, we use our local expertise to prudently grow and manage our loan portfolio with opportunities unique to our Madison/Dane County market.
-Our loan quality continues to be strong; non-current loans remained low by industry standards and we had no foreclosed assets at year-end for the third consecutive year.
+Our loan quality continues to be strong; non-current loans remain low by industry standards.